Class of 2023

 Hi!
 My name is Brynn Riley and I am from Grand Rapids, Michigan.
 I graduated in 2021 from the University of Michigan with degrees in Biology, Health, and Society (BHS), and Spanish.
 During undergrad I worked in a lab determining the genes that are involved in the metabolism of signaling molecule c-di-GMP, and its role in biofilm formation and motility in A. baumannii, a multidrug resistant pathogen.
 Outside of class, I volunteered as a crisis line counselor at Ozone house, a shelter & support non-profit organization for youth.
 In my free time I love to travel, watch sports, and spend time with my friends and family.
 I am very excited to be a part of the class of 2023 here at Case and looking forward to learning alongside an incredible cohort!

 Hi!
 My name is Kayla Johnson and I am from Ypsilanti, Michigan.
 I graduated in 2019 from Grand Valley State University in Grand Rapids, Michigan with a degree in Allied Health Sciences and Biology.
 After graduating, I moved back to east Michigan and spent two years working at the University of Michigan - Kellogg Eye Center.
 While there, I served as a GCA for the Retinal Dystrophy Clinic and Clinical Coordinator for an ophthalmic genetic research study, which aimed to define new gene variants associated with various eye conditions such as glaucoma and nanophthalmos.
-I also volunteered with Crisis Text Line as a crisis counselor and with The ENOUGH Initiative, a non-profit organization focused on domestic violence prevention.
 I am excited to be a part of the 2023 genetic counseling cohort at Case and am so thankful to learn with, and from, so many incredible people!
-In my free time, you can find me with my family and friends, attending sporting events (specifically football and softball), trying new restaurants, and watching competition reality shows
+In my free time, you can find me reading or hanging out at a sporting event with my fiancé, family & friends.

 Hi!
 My name is Natali Semerad, and I am from Savage, Minnesota, a suburb of Minneapolis/St. Paul.
 I graduated from Creighton University in 2019 with a BS in Biology and a minor in Behavioral and Cognitive Neuropsychology.
 After graduation, I volunteered for the Omaha Women’s Center for Advancement with their domestic violence hotline and was a co-facilitator for a weekly teen support group.
 I also worked as a Genetic Counseling Associate for two years at the University of Nebraska Medical Center, assisting their hereditary cancer and pediatric genetic counselors and exploring the growing genetic counseling field.
 In my free time, I love to spend time with my friends and family, explore new places, and listen to music.
 I am so grateful to be part of the 2023 CWRU Genetic Counseling class and am looking forward to the next two years in Cleveland!